jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

 ### 259 Accreditation to provide approved courses
 (1) This section has effect subject to section 260.
-(1A) In this section, institution means an institution, government training establishment, registered establishment, or secondary school.
+(1A) In this section, institution means an institution, government training establishment, registered establishment, or relevant school.
 (2) An institution that proposes to provide an approved course of study or training may apply to the Authority for the grant of accreditation to provide that course.
 (3) The Authority may grant or refuse accreditation to an institution to provide an approved course.
 (4) Accreditation may be granted without limitation as to time or for a specified period.